Course Outline

 Requirements

-- A foundational understanding of cybersecurity principles
+- An understanding of fundamental cybersecurity principles for government

-- Experience in Windows and/or Linux system administration
+- Experience in Windows and/or Linux administration

 Audience